redecentralize/alternative-internet/README.md

 ## Possibly Dead

+* [DeadC](http://deadc.net/) Create a one-click expiring link (NB: Uses Google Analytics...)

 * [INDX](http://sociam.github.io/indx) is a decentralised Web-based Personal Data Store and app platform from the [SOCIAM](http://sociam.org) EPSRC project in the UK, focused about giving individuals autonomy to effectively consolidate their cloud data into personal databases they control.
 The platform is build out of a core of robust open source tools, including Postgres, Twisted, NodeJS, and AngularJS.
 The platform is [released under GPLv3 on Github](https://sociam.github.io/indx).

 ## Totally Dead

+* [BitPhone](http://www.gullicksonlaboratories.com/projects/bitphone/) is a mobile communications device with the features of a modern smartphone built on top of decentralized BitCoin-style proof-of-work networking.

 * [Project Byzantium](http://project-byzantium.org/) - Ad-hoc wireless mesh networking for the zombie apocalypse.
 The goal of Project Byzantium is to develop a communication system by which users can connect to each other and share information in the absence of convenient access to the Internet.
 This is done by setting up an ad-hoc wireless mesh network that offers services which replace popular websites often used for this purpose, such as Twitter and IRC.